IRS Form 8960 Instructions

 Who must file Form 8960?

-Taxpayers whose modified adjusted gross income (MAGI) exceeds the threshold amount must file IRS Form 8960.
+Taxpayers whose modified adjusted gross income (MAGI) exceeds the threshold amount must use Form 8960 to calculate their NIIT liability.
 For individuals, this is fairly straightforward.
 However, for estates and trusts, it might be a little less clear.

 The applicable threshold amount depends partially on filing status.
 Below are the current net investment income tax thresholds: